 Intangible assets are stated at cost less accumulated amortisation and accumulated impairment losses, if any.
-Internally generated intangibles, excluding capitalised development costs, are not capitalised and the related expenditure is charged to consolidated statement of profit or loss in the period in which the expenditure is incurred.
+Internally generated intangibles, excluding capitalised development costs, are not capitalised and the related expenditure is charged to the profit or loss in the period in which the expenditure is incurred.